watson-developer-cloud/node-red-labs/index_2018/README.md

 The neural translation models all use English, but you can wire two translation nodes to go from for example *Japanese* to *French*.
 Wire two translation nodes to use English as a hop.
 Use the global context to determine how your translation initial source and final destination.
 You will need to add a function node between the two translation nodes.

 ### Speech In
-Create a new tab.
+Create a new Node-RED tab.
 Drop a microphone node, delay node and play audio node onto the flow canvas.
 Wire the microphone to the delay to the play audio.
 Configure the delay node to delay for 5 seconds.
 Trigger the microphone node, and hear yourself speaking.
 This will gauge the quality of your microphone.
 If it is undecipherable then use a better quality microphone.

 Add a Watson Speech to Text node to your flow.
 Wire the microphone to the Speech to Text node to a debug node.
 Configure the Speech to Text node for your language.
 Trigger the microphone and check the transcription.